-While most precision machining companies work with some form of CAD/CAM programs, they still work often with hand-drawn sketches in the initial phases of a design.
+It is important to pay attention to the details of these blueprints to ensure a product will remain in its original form.
+While most precision machining companies work with some form of CAD/CAM programs, they often work with hand-drawn sketches in their early stages of a design.

-The aerospace industry may use high velocity machining, while a woodwork tool-making industry might use photo-chemical etching and milling processes.
+The manufacturing industry may use high-speed machines, the aerospace industry may use high-velocity machining, and the woodwork tool-making industry might use photo-chemical etching and milling processes.

 WHAT IS LATHING?

 A tool rotates the workpiece around the spinning axis to execute multiple operations, such as cutting, sanding, shifting, conducting, deforming, facing, spinning, using the materials attached to this workpiece to create the object symmetrically around this axis.

 The potter’s wheel is the most common style.
 Lathes are used to form pottery.

 Mainly fitted metalworking threads, most durable materials, flat surfaces and screw threads or helices may also be used to make.

 Ornamental lathes can generate incredibly complex three-dimensional solids.